Friday, May 10, 2024

 Kingdom of the Planet Apes pushes the second question the furthest while continuing to offer a muddled response to the first question.
 With respect to the second question it is possible to see each film as moving from human to animal.
 The first, Rise begins as a story of a scientist trying find a cure for Alzheimers only to eventually become the story of Caesar, the ape leader; the second film, Dawn was as much a story of a human community trying to restore civilization after the plague as it was as an emergent ape society; it is only in the third movie, War that we get a full shift to the apes, with a human colonel emerging only as an antagonist and enemy that we only see in the final act.
 Each of the previous films had a cast to at least draw in an audience who might not see a movie of CGI apes, with James Franco (unfortunately) playing the scientist in the first film, Gary Oldman and Kerri Russell playing the human survivors in the second, and Woody Harrelson chewing up scenery as the colonel in the third.
 Kingdom of the Planet of the Apes does have a surprise human star showing up in the third act, but what is striking is how much of the film is about the apes themselves.
 It is nearly halfway through the film before the first human actor says a line.
 The shift from human protagonists to apes is now complete.
 It remains to be seen if audiences with embrace this pop posthumanism, shifting their attention to apes as the central characters.
 In some sense with CGI the forces of production have gotten ahead of existing social relations: it is possible to make a film with dynamic apes, lizards, and robots, but for the most part screenwriters, even AI assisted ones, insist on giving us stories of the people who care for an contain apes and giant lizards.

-Noa and his clan are eventually besieged by the barbarians, a group of apes, including gorillas, the goons of the film series, who are both searching for humans, and looking for more workers for their grand imperial project.
+Noa are savages.
+These are apes who have mastered fire and the domestication of other animals, but the latter is lived almost as much as symbiotic relation as it is domestication.
+Their rituals and clothes, the feathers they wear, suggests a religious worship of the eagles as well.
+Noa and his clan are eventually besieged by the barbarians, a group of apes, including gorillas, who are both searching for humans, and, as we learn later, looking for more workers for their grand imperial project.
+The barbarian stage is represented in this film by the ability of the apes to dominate and control other apes.
+The Bronze age is skipped more or less, and we go straight to the iron age of electrified cattle prods.
+Such a technological leap is made possible by the post-apocalyptic setting.
+It is not a matter of discovering bronze or iron, but of rediscovering the technologies that humanity used to control animals (and humans) in the past.
 These apes are ruled by Proximus Caesar, an ape who continues the title, but not necessarily the legacy of the original Caesar.
-The barbarian stage is represented in this film by the ability of the apes to dominate and control other apes.
-Caesar's soldiers carry elaborate cattle prods that they use to keep others inline.
 This domination is in service of Caesar's grand plan, an attempt to crack through a giant silo constructed in the last days of humanity.
+A container storing all of the technology of civilization.
 This silo contains all of the technology necessary to solidify Proximus Caesar's rule over the apes, it has guns and tanks.

 Noa, Mae, Raka

 Where does this leave the third term, civilization?
 In some sense we get it twice.
-First, as Noa begins his quest to find his clan and liberate them from the barbarians we meet Raka an orangutan.
+First, as Noa begins his quest to find his clan and liberate them from the barbarians, we meet Raka an orangutan.
+Raka has maintained knowledge of the past world rather than its weapons.
+Reading books.
 Raka continues the teachings of Caesar, the idea of apes living together, of ape not killing ape, a philosophy which also extends to peaceful coexistence with humans.
 The logic of the Apes films continues to be one splits into two.
 Two ape civilizations and two human civilizations in Dawn, with Caesar and Koba representing two futures for the apes, and the two human civilizations being represented by Malcolm (Jason Clarke) who wants to coexist with the apes and Dreyfus (Gary Oldman) who wants to exterminate the brutes.
 In the third film, War the division was between the apes the sided with Caesar and those that sided with the humans.
 Now this division continues into the legacy of Caesar himself.
-Proximus Caesar continues the idea of Caesars power, bringing the slogan "apes together strong" back to the fascist roots suggested by it initial image of sticks bundled together.
+Proximus Caesar continues the idea of Caesars power, bringing the slogan "apes together strong" back to the fascist roots suggested by image of sticks bundled together in the first film.
 Raka continues the philosophy of Caesar, even invoking the strange origin story of an ape raised by humans, as an ape who wanted to live with humans.
 The film seems to suggest that civilization begins not with symbols, "the symbols have meaning" as Raka explains a book to Noa, but when those symbols become contested and interpreted differently.

 This brings us to the second question, that of the conflict between ape and humanity.
 The film shows us that the apes are divided politically as much as they are unified biologically.
 The apes of Proximus' kingdom and Noa's clan live differently, believe differently, and think differently, even the two followers of Caesar, Raka and Proximus, are sharply divided.
+Raka interprets Caesar's message to be one of unity and harmony, "Ape Shall Not Kill Ape," while Proximus interprets as one of power, "Apes Together Strong."
 We also get a division within humanity, Proximus has his own captive human, Trevathan (William H. Macy), who reads books and collects knowledge for his king.
 Like the gorillas in War he has aligned himself with what he sees as the dominant species, with his best chance for survival.
 The war is over and the apes have won.
+Trevathan has picked the winning side, and in doing so gets a comfortable place to live, running water, and food.
 Mae's allegiance with Noa and Raka, we eventually learn, is only temporary and opportunistic, she is part of a community of humans that still is trying to restore their dominance on Earth.
 That is her real reason for traveling to the silo.
 Humans and apes are both divided, but differently.
 The apes are divided between two different social structures, the small tribe of the eagle clan and the kingdom of Proximus, while the humans are divided in terms of how they understand their best chances for survival.

 No comments: